karlmutch/duat/README.md

 This project was started as a means of experimenting with continuous integration using go as the primary implemention language also as my primary means of automatting build and release processes.
 Other projects such as mage, https://magefile.org/, also do the same.
 This project was started with the intention of working with go libraries primarily for handling versioning, git source control, and containerization.
 Mage in contrast leverages a strategy of wrapping shell commands to achieve this.

-Overtime the objective of duat has changed from being used across the entire workflow to filling in the gaps for existing containerized CI/CD solutions in relation to deployments that wish to avoid hard dependencies on vulnerable public infrastructure.
+Over time the objective of duat has changed from being used across the entire workflow to filling in the gaps for existing containerized CI/CD solutions in relation to deployments that wish to avoid hard dependencies on vulnerable public infrastructure.

 The issue of operating system configuration management for developer environments where docker is seen as a barrier to fast build, test, debug cycles due to speed is best addressed using tools such as Ansible for which I have a seperate github project, github.com/karlmutch/DevBoot.
 The Dockerfiles however that a developer creates for their development projects act as a the last word in regards to the supported environments for projects.
 Because of the importance of software configuration management release builds should be done using containers and reference images.